Sinamahani/AdaptiveDBSCAN/README.md

-Here we are presenting a new approach to use DBSCAN lgorithm which is more efficient when deaking with data with different density.
-We developed the algorithm for using on Seismic Catalog to cluster earthquakes with similar rate of seismicity in an area and the paper related to it is under review right now.

-The program here consisting of several files explained in the following.
+Introducing a more efficient approach to using the DBSCAN algorithm for data with varying densities.
+Our solution has been specifically developed for clustering earthquakes in a seismic catalog based on similar seismicity rates in a given area.
+The related paper is currently under review.

+This repository consists of several files, which will be outlined below.

 Density_map.py	This file calaculate the density map required for the technique DN_DBSCAN.py	This file applies the proposed DBSCAN algorithm.